RslWlsn3/Portfolio-Website-React/README.md

 # Porfolio Website
-A static portfolio website aimed to showcase my skills as a web developer.
+A responsive and interactive portfolio website aimed to showcase my skills as a web developer.

 ## Built With
 * React